The 7Artisans 35mm f2 is an all-metal full-frame lens with 10 aperture blades designed for mirrorless cameras.

 There is very little CA produced by this lens.
 You won’t see it unless you’re shooting very high contrast subjects.
 When walking around shooting street photography, I haven’t really had any issues or really even noticed it.

-It’s worst wide open especially in areas that are not in focus and it’s mostly produces a blue fringing.
+It’s worst wide open especially in areas that are not in focus and it mostly produces blue fringing.

-A lenses characters and artistic qualities are something that cannot be really measured since it’s based purely off aesthetic and sometimes opinion; bokeh actually falls into this category.
-With these characteristics you just have to use the lens, observe its characteristics and look at sample photos.
+A lens’s characters and artistic qualities are something that cannot be really measured since it’s based purely on aesthetics and sometimes opinion; bokeh actually falls into this category.
+With these characteristics, you just have to use the lens, observe its characteristics and look at sample photos.

 This lens has some really nice depth that I don’t see in a lot of lenses.
 I’m not sure really how this works, but the images just feel alive and pull you in.
-Some of this has to do with microcontrast, some has to do with bokeh.
+Some of this has to do with micro-contrast, some have to do with bokeh.
 When it’s all put together it creates images that look very cool and alive.

 This lens also renders some very rich beautiful colors and you’ll find you don’t have to do too much in post if you’re already using the Fujifilm camera profiles.

 Everything about these two shots is so pretty.
 Bokeh, sharpness, color, foreground to background separation.
 They almost look 3d and I love it!